giellalt/dict-sma-mul/inc/00readme.txt

 search_entry_in_file.xsl

 File listing:
-Newsmalemmat_duodji.cvs.xml - entry are not in src dir (checked by cip 29.08.2011)
+Newsmalemmat_duodji.cvs.xml - These entries are not in src dir (checked by cip 29.08.2011)